hkeel/github-actions-studying/README.md

-# Important Instructions
+# Github Actions Studying

-This is a demo repository for practicing Git & GitHub.
+This is a demo repository for practicing Github Actions.